 This is a non-injury incident and our safety management team is in the process of investigating.
 Please contact Tony DeStefano, VP Human Resources, who will gather your questions.
-You may reach him at 512-822-7445 or on his cell at 678-794-6616.
+You may reach him at (512)822-7445 or his mobile at (679)794-6616.
 Once we have confirmed the information and details of the incident, we will contact you with a statement.